i2 Analyze

 Update the distributed deployment example configuration for Db2.

-directory.
+Copy the src/configuration_mods/db2/base/environment directory to the src/configuration directory.
 Accept any file overwrites.

 The i2 Analyze configuration is required by all servers that host components of i2 Analyze, except for the database server.
-In the src/scripts
+In the src/scripts directory of the distributed deployment example, the copyConfiguration script copies the i2 Analyze configuration from the src/configuration directory to the src/images/<container_name>/configuration directory for each container.

-directory, run the copyConfiguration
+From the src/scripts directory, run the copyConfiguration script file.

 ./copyConfiguration db2